Armin Meiwes

 Armin Meiwes (/de/; born 1 December 1961) is a German former computer repair technician who received international attention for murdering and cannibalising Bernd Brandes, whom he had found via the Internet as a voluntary victim, in March 2001.

 After Meiwes and the victim jointly attempted to eat the victim's severed penis, Meiwes murdered his victim and proceeded to eat a large amount of his flesh.
 He was arrested in December 2002.
 In January 2004, Meiwes was convicted of manslaughter and sentenced to eight years and six months in prison.
 In a retrial in May 2006, he was convicted of murder and sentenced to life imprisonment.
 Because of his acts, Meiwes is also known as the Rotenburg Cannibal or Der Metzgermeister (The Master Butcher), from the signature he used in his e-mails.
-The house where the murder took place was destroyed in a suspected arson attack that occurred in the early morning of 17 April 2023.

 Early life

-Armin Meiwes was born in Essen as the third child of Waltraud Meiwes (1922–1999) and her then-boyfriend Gustav (born 1941); the pair married the year following the birth.
-Waltraud was a housewife and Gustav worked as a police officer.
-Through his mother, Meiwes had two older half-brothers by different fathers who were raised with him in Holsterhausen district.
-Gustav separated from Waltraud in 1969 and filed for divorce when Meiwes was twelve.
+Armin Meiwes was born in Essen as the third child of Waltraud Vetter (1922–1999) and her then-boyfriend Dieter Meiwes (born 1941); the pair married the year following the birth.
+Waltraud was a housewife and Dieter worked as a police officer.
+Through his mother, Meiwes had two older half-brothers by different fathers, who were raised with him in Holsterhausen district.
+Dieter separated from Waltraud in 1969 and filed for divorce when Meiwes was twelve.
 Meiwes dropped out of Hauptschule and attended commercial training without completion.

 In 1980, after his elder brothers moved out, Meiwes and his mother moved to Wüstefeld, a hamlet part of Rotenburg an der Fulda, where the family had, since 1966, owned an estate, composed of a 44-room Gründerzeit-era house and pony stables.
 The town had a population of 30 in 2001.